andrewGhazi/havel/README.md

 - The default plotting parameters are carefully hand-crafted to look nice 😊

-## Misc
+## FAQ

 > Why’d you make this?

-- I was annoyed by packages with hundreds of dependencies and want to be able to quickly generate passive-aggressive plots visualizing their bloat.
+- I was annoyed by packages with hundreds of dependencies and wanted to be able to quickly generate passive-aggressive plots visualizing their bloat.
 - I wanted to learn about graph algorithms and R’s low-level graphics packages.